GilanRanger/Blockbench-HytaleVerify/README.md

 There is also a "Fix UV for Hytale Model" which will scale your UV to be the right size.
 Sometimes the model may be correct, but the UV values are decimals instead of integers; this will fix that.

+*Also a reminder that Blockbench includes a "Scale" tool that allows you to scale up the entire model at the same time.
+This is great if you accidentally made your model too small*

 ### Issues

 If you run into any issues, please report them.